openflighthpc/flight-deploy/CONTRIBUTING.md

 ## Contribute Changes

-You are welcome to contribute code, content or documentation to Flight Deploy in order to fix bugs or to implement new features.
+You are welcome to contribute code, content or documentation to Flight Profile in order to fix bugs or to implement new features.

 There are three important things to know: